Spicy Chicken ‘N Noodles

 - dash of celery seed

-- Cook pasta according to package; rinse in cool water until pasta is cooled, then drain well.
+- Cook pasta according to package; rinse in cold water until pasta is cooled, then drain well.

 - Cut NutriSystem chicken patty into small cubes and stir into noodles.